App version: 0.1.0

 • Better terms: The lower the risk of loss is, the more favorable the offer is likely to be.
 If you have a positive credit history, valuable assets to offer, and a steady stream of income, you’ll probably be able to shop around for the loan with the best terms, which may include low interest rates and longer repayment periods.

-• A larger amount: Typically, you can get a secured loan for more money than you can get with an unsecured loan.
+• A larger amount: Typically, you can get a secured loan for a larger amount than you can get with an unsecured loan.
 The amount you can borrow may increase with the collateral you offer.

 • Available if you have poor credit: Obtaining an unsecured loan with poor credit can be very difficult.
 However, secured loans come with collateral that can help counteract the lender’s risk.
-That’s why lenders are often more willing to give you a secured loan.
 Plus, taking out a secured loan and paying it back responsibly gives you the chance to build your credit.

 • Value shifting: The assets you agreed on may lose value over time.
 If that’s the case, your lender may require you to pledge additional assets to make up for the difference to keep the loan.
 Similarly, if you default and your lender sells the assets and the proceeds are less than what you owe, you’ll have to pay the difference.